- Using animation on your company website is a vital strategy for increasing visibility and interest.

 Animators render multiple images that give a realistic illustration of movement when the images are displayed in rapid succession.
 This was once a laborious process that could only be achieved by painstakingly creating and assembling each complex element by hand.
 The methods used to create animation have evolved, thanks to advances in computer technology and the availability of animation software that make animation faster and less expensive.

-However, gaining the skills to create realistic animation isn't a matter of merely learning a new software program or watching a YouTube video.
+Gaining the skills to create realistic animation isn't a matter of merely learning a new software program or watching a YouTube video.
 Colleges and universities offer degree programs in computer animation that could help you get ahead in the world of website design.

 - Lynda: A great place for beginners, Lynda offers an excellent platform for learning basic principles and animation software, and it's affordable.

-- Gnomon Workshop: Gnomon Workshop is an affordable, high quality platform that delivers excellent video tutorials online on a wide range of animation topics.
+- Gnomon Workshop: Gnomon Workshop is an affordable, high-quality platform that delivers excellent video tutorials online on a wide range of animation topics.

 - Pluralsight: Pluralsight's animation education platform offers a full range of course subjects, from coding to Photoshop to 3D rendering.
 It's considered a great entry point for people who want to build a learning foundation in animation.

-- Bloop Animation: This learning platform offers an intriguing array of guides, ebooks, videos, classes and more.
+- Bloop Animation: This learning platform offers an intriguing array of guides, e-books, videos, classes and more.
 It's definitely worth a look for anyone interested in learning about animation generally.